Moyra Davey

-Moyra Davey (born 1958) is an artist based in New York City.
-Davey works across photography, video, and writing.
+Moyra Davey (born 1958, Toronto, ON) is an artist known for her experimental films that take root in written monologues, her portraits, and her essays that pair photography and language.
+She works across photography, video, and writing, and has been living in New York City since 1988.

-Early life
+Early life and education

-Moyra Davey was born in 1958 in Toronto, Ontario, Canada.
+Davey was born in 1958 in Toronto, Ontario, Canada.
 She grew up in Montreal, where she studied photography and received a BFA from Concordia University in 1982.
 She then achieved an MFA from the University of California, San Diego in 1988.
 In 1989, she attended The Whitney Museum of American Art Independent Study Program.

-Career

-Since the late 1970s, Davey has built a body of work composed of photographs, writings, and video.
-She was previously a faculty member at the Bard College International Center of Photography Program.

-Davey is represented by greengrassi, London and Galerie Buchholz, Cologne/Berlin/New York.